 - 'continued talking to them until dawn'-Paul is really trying to make the most of his time on this final evening.
-He doesn't even let the fact that someone fell asleep, fell to his death, and had to be raised again stop him from finishing what he has to say. - 'But my life is worth nothing'-Paul has found something more valuable even than life itself: the mission Jesus has given him of telling others the good news. - 'the Good News about God's wonderful kindness and love'-Paul has only one message, about the necessity of turning from sin, but he doesn't speak this message out of a desire to judge or condemn.
+He doesn't even let the fact that someone falls asleep, falls to his death, and has to be revived stop him from finishing what he has to say. - 'But my life is worth nothing'-Paul has found something more valuable even than life itself: the mission Jesus has given him of telling others good news. - 'the Good News about God's wonderful kindness and love'-Paul has only one message, about the necessity of turning from sin, but he doesn't speak this message out of a desire to judge or condemn.
 It's a message of wonderful kindness and love, focusing on God's abundant mercy and goodwill. - 'Be sure that you feed and shepherd God's flock'-Paul has been a faithful shepherd of this flock.
 He is leaving now and officially placing the responsibility for the flock in the hands of the elders.
 It's their flock now. - 'Watch out!'-Paul, at great cost to himself, has faithfully led the people of Ephesus toward Jesus; but not everyone has such pure intentions.
 Even the Ephesian elders themselves will be tempted to preach a message that draws people to themselves rather than Jesus.
-If the elders are going to continue the good shepherding of Paul, they need to keep a watch on their own heart and on the motivations and intentions of other teachers who come along. - 'They wept aloud'-Paul preached to them with tears, and they say good-bye to him with tears.
+If the elders are going to continue the good shepherding of Paul, they need to keep a watch on their own heart and on the motivations and intentions of other teachers who come along.

+• 'They wept aloud'-Paul preached to them with tears, and they say good-bye to him with tears.
 Paul and the Ephesian elders have let one another into their hearts.

 - Through you: One of the fruits of Paul's decision to devote his life to bringing Jesus' message to others is deep, heart-felt connection with others.
-As you give yourself to Jesus' purposes, ask that he bless you with the best friendships you have ever had. - Through your six: Paul had a clear conscience concerning his relationship with the Ephesians.
+As you give yourself to Jesus' purposes, ask Jesus to bless you with the best friendships you have ever had. - Through your six: Paul had a clear conscience concerning his relationship with the Ephesians.
 He knew that he had faithfully passed on to them the whole message God had for them.
 Has God given you any message for your six that you have been holding back on delivering?
-Ask God to give you the boldness and the opportunity to pass along everything he wants for your six.
-For them, it could mean a chance to receive God's wonderful kindness and love.
-For you, it brings the blessing of a clear conscience. - Through our church: Paul here tells the elders that it is a very real temptation to become a wolf rather than a shepherd.
+Ask God to give you the boldness and the opportunity to pass along everything he wants for your six. - Through our church: Paul here tells the elders that it is a very real temptation to become a wolf rather than a shepherd.
 Pray that God would protect us from ever changing Jesus' message to gain something for ourselves.
 Pray that God would keep us from selfishness and that we would always remember that it is more blessed to give than to receive.

-Friday, April 23rd
+Friday, March 22nd